-TWO FIELD TRIPS EXAMINING THE FISCAL IMPACT OF TERRITORIAL-ADMINISTRATIVE REFORM IN UKRAINE
+TWO FIELD TRIPS EXAMINING THE FISCAL IMPACT OF TERRITORIAL ADMINISTRATIVE REFORM IN UKRAINE (revised May 2006)

-This paper reports on the findings of two recent field trips, to the oblasts of Ivano-Frankivsk and Luhansk, to explore the fiscal and budgetary implications of territorial-administrative reform in Ukraine.
+This paper reports on the findings of two recent field trips, to the oblasts of Ivano-Frankivsk and Luhansk, to explore the fiscal and budgetary implications of territorial administrative reform in Ukraine.
 The purpose behind these field trips was to test several hypotheses and proposals that have emerged from earlier papers produced by the DFID sponsored SUFTAR project, seeking to promote sustainable territorial and administrative reform in Ukraine (TAR).

-Detailed information is presented on four rayons.
-One of these is mainly industrial, two are rural and mountainous, the fourth a combination of urban and rural.
-Between them the four may be said to represent a reasonable variety of rayon-types in eastern and western Ukraine.
+Detailed information is presented on five rayons.
+Two of these are mainly industrial, two are rural and mountainous, the fifth a combination of urban and rural.
+Between them the five rayons may be said to represent a reasonable variety of rayon-types in eastern and western Ukraine.